Skip to main content

 5

-Payroll > Employee Information > Employees > 'Permanent Pays' tab.
+TASS.web Payroll HRM > Payroll > Employee Information > Employees on the 'Permanent Pays' tab.

 Delete the casual pay code (if one already exists) and add ordinary pay.